Creating Unique Greeting Cards for Fun

 Step 11: Repeat!
 I have a whole pile of little bits of paper to choose from here!

-Step 12: In a lazy way, continue to consider possibilities.
-Don't think too hard!
+Step 12-A: In a lazy way, continue to consider possibilities.
+Allow your imagination to engage.
 Think with your eyes!

 Step 12B: Okay!
 I'm gluing it down right here!
 See it?